Laip11/Laip11.github.io/_pages/about.md

 Here is **Peng Lai (赖鹏)**.
 I’m a second-year **M.Phil. student** in the Department of Statistics and Data Science at **Southern University of Science and Technology**, advised by Prof. [Guanhua Chen](https://ghchen.me/).

-My current research focuses on **LLM-as-a-judge**, **reward modeling**, and **reinforcement learning**.
+My current research focuses on **LLM-as-a-judge**, **reward model**, and **reinforcement learning**.
 I aim to enhance model evaluation capabilities, enabling models to understand their own limitations and progressively improve—advancing the paradigm of **self-reflective and continuously improving language models**.

 I am currently doing a research internship at **Alibaba International**.